 Often compared to citronella for its cleaning, pest-repelling qualities, lemongrass is a packed full of other benefits, many of which have been celebrated for centuries.

-Lemongrass essential oil has strong cleaning properties.
+1) Lemongrass essential oil has strong cleaning properties.

 Lemongrass has been shown to be antibacterial, with its constituents citral and limonene battling a host of bacteria and infections including staph.

 Lemongrass oil also helps to promote hygiene in the home by repelling pests.
 The high citral and geraniol content in the oil make lemongrass oil repellent to insects such as mosquitos.

-It's good for the gut.
+2) It's good for the gut.

 Whilst you should always contact a medical professional before deciding to take essential oils internally, diffusing lemongrass oil or applying a diluted amount topically to the abdomen can provide some great benefits to the digestive system.